Cross-coupled LC oscillator: Phase noise

 where k is the Boltzmann constant, T is the absolute temperature in Kelvin, A_{0} is the differential oscillation amplitude across the tank, R_{0} models the tank losses, C is the tank capacitance, and ω_{m} is the frequency offset.
-The factor F, called excess noise factor, accounts for the phase noise introduced by the transconductance stage and depends on the specific topology and technology used.
+The factor F, called the excess noise factor, accounts for the phase noise introduced by the transconductance stage and depends on the specific topology and technology used.

 Leeson's model provides useful results but does not capture the mechanisms by which transistor electronic noise is converted into phase noise.
 To account for this, it is necessary to adopt approaches that consider the time-varying nature of the oscillator, such as the Impulse Sensitivity Function (ISF) method.

 Figure of merit and efficiency

 Phase noise is not the only figure of interest in an LC oscillator.
 The power consumption required to achieve a given phase noise level is also a critical parameter.
 A commonly used figure of merit (FoM) captures this trade-off and is expressed as: